kyuinHwang/ko2pathway/README.md

 System requirements: No special hardware is required.
 The pipeline runs on a standard laptop environment

+Installation time note: Cloning the repository and setting up the pipeline takes only a few seconds on a standard system.

 ## Usage

 Run the entire pipeline: